intel/CPU-Manager-for-Kubernetes/docs/known-issues.md

 ## Potential race between Kubernetes scheduler and pool state.

-If a `kcm isolate` process terminates abnormally in a way that prevents releasing the assigned CPU list (e.g. because it was sent the KILL signal), then there is an interval of time between process termination and when `kcm reconcile` is able to remove the invalid process ID from the KCM configuration directory.
-During this interval, although the opaque integer resource becomes available, the next invocation of `kcm isolate` may not be able to safely make an allocation.
-In this case, `kcm isolate` should be expected to crash with a nonzero exit status.
+If a `cmk isolate` process terminates abnormally in a way that prevents releasing the assigned CPU list (e.g. because it was sent the KILL signal), then there is an interval of time between process termination and when `cmk reconcile` is able to remove the invalid process ID from the CMK configuration directory.
+During this interval, although the opaque integer resource becomes available, the next invocation of `cmk isolate` may not be able to safely make an allocation.
+In this case, `cmk isolate` should be expected to crash with a nonzero exit status.
 This appears to the operator as a filed pod launch.
 The scheduler will try to reschedule the pod.
-This condition will persist on the affected node until `kcm reconcile` has a chance to run, at which point it will detect that the saved process ID from the reaped container is no longer valid and free the cores for reuse.
+This condition will persist on the affected node until `cmk reconcile` has a chance to run, at which point it will detect that the saved process ID from the reaped container is no longer valid and free the cores for reuse.

 ## Potential conflict with process ID reuse by the OS kernel.

-If a `kcm isolate` process terminates abnormally in a way that prevents releasing the assigned CPU list (e.g. because it was sent the KILL signal), then there is an interval of time between process termination and when `kcm reconcile` is able to remove the invalid process ID from the KCM configuration directory.
-During this interval, if another process is started and the kernel happens to recycle the old PID, then `kcm reconcile` will not be able to detect the leaked CPU list.
+If a `cmk isolate` process terminates abnormally in a way that prevents releasing the assigned CPU list (e.g. because it was sent the KILL signal), then there is an interval of time between process termination and when `cmk reconcile` is able to remove the invalid process ID from the CMK configuration directory.
+During this interval, if another process is started and the kernel happens to recycle the old PID, then `cmk reconcile` will not be able to detect the leaked CPU list.
 This scenario should be very rare in practice.

-## `kcm init` flag values for `--num-cp-cores` and `--num-dp-cores` must be positive integers
+## `cmk init` flag values for `--num-cp-cores` and `--num-dp-cores` must be positive integers

 This places constratints on the construction of the user container command value.
 Zero is also unsupported.

-## The flag value for `--interval` (used in `kcm reconcile` and `kcm node-report`) must be an integer.
+## The flag value for `--interval` (used in `cmk reconcile` and `cmk node-report`) must be an integer.

 Fractional seconds are unsupported.